Sarah Mair: Awards

 Mair's work for women's education led to an honorary LLD from Edinburgh University in 1920 and a DBE in 1931.

 Remembrance

 Mair's death at her niece's home in Buckinghamshire was followed by a funeral service in St Mary's Cathedral, Edinburgh.
 An obituary in The Scotsman called her a "woman pioneer" and a "venerable and notable Edinburgh lady, one who has helped make history in her time."
-She is remembered also on her paternal family's memorial in St. Cuthbert's Churchyard, Edinburgh, and as her family's nurse, which is noted on the stone.
-The grave lies on the north wall of the north section, backing onto the adjacent churchyard at St Johns.
+She is remembered also on her paternal family's memorial in St. Cuthbert's Churchyard, Edinburgh.